 UPDATE: Aug.
 19, 2019: Postmates received a permit to test its Serve delivery robots in San Francisco on Aug.
 15. The delivery platform will be allowed to operate up to three vehicles at once in the Potrero Hills and Inner Mission sections of the city, according to The San Francisco Chronicle.
 The robots are permitted to run at speeds of up to 3 miles per hour.
 Postmates can only use the robots for delivery on weekdays between 8 a.m. and 6:30 p.m., and the machines must be accompanied by a human operator within 30 feet.

-- Postmates may be the first food delivery service to secure a permit to test delivery robots in San Francisco, reports TechCrunch.
+- Postmates is now the first food delivery service to secure a permit to test delivery robots in San Francisco, reports TechCrunch.

 - The permit will last for 180 days and authorize testing on three autonomous vehicles.

 - San Francisco voted to ban street robot testing without government permits in 2017 after a number of companies were running pilots on city streets.